On birational automorphisms of Severi-Brauer surfaces: Abstract

-The classical theorem by M.~Noether states that the group of birational automorphisms of the projective plane $\mathbf{P}_{\overline k}^2$ over an algebraically closed field $\overline k$ is generated by projective automorphisms and standard quadratic Cremona transformations (see \cite{1}).
-In a generalization of this theorem to non-closed fields it is natural to consider, together with projective plane, the \textit{Severi--Brauer surfaces}, i.e., surfaces defined over non-closed fields which become isomorphic to the projective plane if their field of definition is lifted up to its algebraic closure.
+The classical theorem by M.~Noether states that the group of birational automorphisms of the projective plane \(\mathbf{P}_{\overline k}^2\) over an algebraically closed field \(\overline k\) is generated by projective automorphisms and standard quadratic Cremona transformations (see~\cite[Ch.~V, \S\S~5,6]{1}).
+In a~generalization of this theorem to non-closed fields it is natural to consider, together with projective plane, the \textit{Severi--Brauer surfaces}, i.e., surfaces defined over non-closed fields which become isomorphic to the projective plane if their field of definition is lifted up to its algebraic closure.

-The arising situation has a sapid cohomologic interpretation.
-Let $\overline G=\Gal(\overline k/k)$ be the Galois group of the algebraic closure.
-Classes of Severi--Brauer surfaces over $k$ can be identified, up to a $k$-isomorphism, with elements of the space $H^1(\overline G;PGL_3(\overline k))$.
-It is known (see \cite{3}) that the exact sequence of groups
+The arising situation has a~sapid cohomologic interpretation.
+Let \(\overline G = \Gal(\overline k/k)\) be the Galois group of the algebraic closure.
+Classes of Severi--Brauer surfaces over \(k\) can be identified with elements of the space \(H^1 (\overline G;PGL_3(\overline k))\), up to a~\(k\)-isomorphism.
+It is known (see~\cite{3}) that the exact sequence of groups

-induces an embedding $H^1(\overline G;PGL_3(\overline k))\overset\delta\tto\Br(k)$, where $\Br(k)=H^2(\overline G,\overline k^\times)$ is the Brauer group of classes (up to an equivalence) of central simple $k$-algebras.
-The image of the embedding $\delta$ consists exactly of the elements $\gamma\in\Br(k)$ with Schur index (see \cite{P}) which divides $3$, i.e., is equal to either 1 (the projective plane) or 3 (a Severi-Brauer surface).
+induces an embedding \(H^1 (\overline G;PGL_3(\overline k))\overset\delta\tto\Br(k)\), where \(\Br(k) = H^2 (\overline G,\overline k^\times)\) is the Brauer group of classes (up to an equivalence) of central simple \(k\)-algebras.
+The image of the embedding \(\delta\) consists exactly of the elements \(\gamma\in\Br(k)\) with Schur index (see~\cite{P}) which divides \(3\), i.e., is equal to either 1 (the projective plane) or 3 (a Severi-Brauer surface).

-Let $S_2(\gamma)$ be the set of Severi--Brauer surfaces corresponding to $\gamma$, and let $V\in S_2(\gamma)$.
-The main result of this paper is a description of generators of the group of birational automorphisms of $V$ if $\gamma\ne1$, i.e., of Severi--Brauer surface non-isomorphic over $k$ to the projective plane.
-It is interesting that this description requires a reference to $V'\in S_2(\gamma^{-1})$.
-The group of birational automorphisms of $V$ contains a group of biregular automorphisms of $V$ (described by Theorem 3 of \cite{3}) as a subgroup.
+Let \(S_2(\gamma)\) be the set of Severi--Brauer surfaces corresponding to \(\gamma\), and let \(V\in S_2(\gamma)\).
+The main result of this paper is a~description of generators of the group of birational automorphisms of \(V\) if \(\gamma\ne1\), i.e., of Severi--Brauer surface non-isomorphic over \(k\) to the projective plane.
+It is interesting that this description requires a~reference to \(V'\in S_2(\gamma^{-1})\).
+The group of birational automorphisms of \(V\) contains a~group of biregular automorphisms of \(V\) (described by Theorem 3 of~\cite{3}) as a~subgroup.